 KATJA VON KASSEL kindly took time out for a quick chat with The Electricity Club and her hopes for the future…

-You were gigging frequently in London between 2008-2010 and featured in line-ups that included VILE ELETRODES and TENEK who are quite well known today.
+You were gigging frequently in London between 2008-2010 and featured in line-ups that included VILE ELETRODES who are quite well known today.
 How do you remember that period?

 It’s great to perform live but if you have too many gigs in the same city, even somewhere as big as London, you over expose yourself and who wants to hear the same songs every night?